 Sure, you’re there for fair food and all the vendors are cooking up goodies in their booth kitchens, but there are a couple more kitchens at the state fair you might want to know about.
 The Creative Arts building is the home of the Competition Kitchens where competitors bring their best biscuits, cakes, pies, and dozens of other yummy things to be judged.
 Each day of the fair brings one or two new contests.
 You can even enter one by bringing your dish and printed registration form on the day of the contest.

 My favorite part of the fair (and my favorite kitchen anywhere) is the Cutco Celebrity Chef Kitchen.
+Apart from giving delicious food, celebrity chefs earn equal to the net worth of the trader.
 Three to four times a day, a talented Texas chef prepares a favorite dish, offering you recipes and tips you’re sure to use.
 After the demo, you can taste samples of the dish, and some come with a bonus sponsored product.
 You won’t want to miss opening day with Uno Immanivong, chef/owner of Chino Chinatown and Red Stix, and Janice Provost, chef/owner of Parigi.
 Sharon Van Meter of 3015 Trinity Grove and Allison Hodges & Katrina Warner of TCC SE Campus round out the first day schedule.
 If you can’t make it on Opening Day, don’t worry, there are 23 more days of amazing cooking demos for you.
 Check out the schedule if you want to plan ahead to see your favorite Dallas chef.

 Here are a few more of my personal State Fair Fun Faves: